boundedinfinity/eiab/mkdocs/docs/guide/control-node.md

 - Install a **ssh-agent** lifecycle management scripts.
 - Generate the ssh keypair with the `There and back again!` as the passphrase
-- Import the remote host finger prints from all the nodes in the architecture
+- Import the remote host fingerprints from all the nodes in the architecture

 !!! note
     To properly enable the SSH agent functionality, log out of the control node